IoT4Env/UrbanMining/README.md

 ## Software used in the project

-- DRAWIO:\
+- DRAWIO:

-    This project provides designs of both the Schema of the Factory and the OPC UA Diagram which are built with the DRAWIO Software.
+    This project provides designs of both the Schema of the Factory and the OPC UA Diagram which are built with the DRAWIO Software.\
     In order to view the above files, DRAWIO have to be used either online or by a local installation of the Software.

-- UA Modeller:\
+- UA Modeller:

-    The OPC UA Diagram mentioned before is modelled with the UA Modeller Software.
+    The OPC UA Diagram mentioned before is modelled with the UA Modeller Software.\
     Usage of the UA Modeller Software is completly optional since it is a redundancy of the OPC UA Diagram built with DRAWIO.

-- OPENPLC:\
+- OPENPLC:

-    An external OPEN SOURCE repository named OPENPLC simulates all PLCs used in this project.
+    An external OPEN SOURCE repository named OPENPLC simulates all PLCs used in this project.\
-    The folder holding the logic of every plc is the UrbanMining/PlantObjects/Plcs.
+    The folder holding the logic of every plc is the UrbanMining/PlantObjects/Plcs.\
-    The OPENPLC is used in this context to emulate a real industrial environment.
+    The OPENPLC is used in this context to emulate a real industrial environment.\
     So it can emulate:

     - Data collection via modbus TCP
     - Plc program (written in Structured Text, or ST for short)
     - Data exchange between modbus and OPC UA server Note that the OPC UA feature is not currently present in OPENPLC, but i have worked around it via external python script that connects to the node JS OPC UA server and populates it with data gathered through modbus TCP.

-    The installation specifications can be found in this [section](#openplc-installation).
+    The installation specifications can be found in this [openplc-installation](#openplc-installation) section.

 ## UrbanMining specification

-This project uses the OPC UA concepts to manage a Factory specialized in the WEEE decomposition with the final goal to gather rare materials, like gold and copper, to be sold to other companies that might need those materials.
+This project uses the OPC UA concepts to manage a Factory specialized in the WEEE decomposition with the final goal to gather rare materials, like gold and copper, to be sold to other companies that might need those materials.\
 Note that the mentioned Factory is an abstraction of what a real WEEE Factory could be.

 ## Implementation of OPC UA on the project

-Whith the OPC UA Diagram as a template, it is possible to create an OPC UA server from scratch using Programming Languages like Javascript, C#, and Python.
+Whith the OPC UA Diagram as a template, it is possible to create an OPC UA server from scratch using Programming Languages like Javascript, C#, and Python.\
 This project uses the Javascript language for pure semplicity implemention purpouse, but any other languages mentional before is fine to obtain the same result.

 ## Virtual environments setup (python)